Dameon1/graphqlSpotify/client/README.md

 ## Contributions

 Contributions to the application are accepted.
 If you have a design suggestion, feel free to change and make a pull request.
-I styled this app with the simplest of styles.

 ## Built With
 //todo add apollo,node,express